kalekundert/autoclasstoc/docs/syntax/rst.rst

   Create a table of contents (TOC) for the given Python class.

   The TOC contains a link to each method defined in the given class.
-By default, the links are organized into two groups: "Public Methods" and "Private Methods".
-Public methods are those with names that either don't begin with an underscore or begin and end with two underscores (i.e. "dunder methods").
-Every other method is private.
+By default, the links are organized into four groups: "Public Attributes", "Public Methods", "Private Attributes", and "Private Methods".
+Public attributes/methods are those with names that either don't begin with an underscore or begin and end with two underscores (i.e.  "dunder methods").
+  Every other attribute/method is private.
 It's easy to define custom sections; see :doc:`/advanced_usage` for more details.

-  In addition to methods directly defined in the given class, the TOC will also include links to inherited methods.
+  In addition to attributes directly defined in the given class, the TOC will also include links to inherited attributes.
 These links are grouped by the class they are inherited from, and are collapsed by default to keep the TOC succinct.

   The ``[qualified class name]`` argument is optional if this directive occurs